 The best thing to prevent political cyberstalking is to keep your personal information private.
 This includes your home address, phone number, email address, and social media accounts.
 If you’re unsure of sharing this information with the public, don’t post it online.

 Be Careful about Who Your Friends or Follow.

 Another way to prevent political cyberstalking is to be careful who you friend or follow on social media.
 If you’re not sure about someone’s motives, it’s best to err on the side of caution and avoid them altogether.

 Block and Report Suspicious Activity

 If you find yourself the target of political cyberstalking, don’t hesitate to block and report the person or persons responsible.
 Most social media platforms have mechanisms to deal with this activity, so take advantage of them.

 Contact the Authorities

 Contact the authorities immediately if you’re being harassed, threatened, or stalked offline.
-Political cyberstalking is a serious matter, and it should be treated as such.
+Political cyberstalking is a serious matter and should be treated as such.

 No one deserves to be subjected to political cyberstalking.
-If you are being stalked, it is essential to take action to protect yourself.
+If you are being stalked, taking action to protect yourself is essential.
 Remember, you are not alone; there’ll be some people who can help you through this difficult time.